marnyg/wasmcloudPres/Scalability Model - Kubernetes Scaling vs wasmCloud Scaling.md

     - Scaling is typically based on CPU/memory metrics or custom metrics
     - Scaling is at the pod level
 - wasmCloud:
-    - Built-in, more seamless scaling of actors
+    - Built-in, more seamless scaling of components
-    - wasmCloud's actor model makes fine-grained scaling easier
+    - wasmCloud's component model makes fine-grained scaling easier
     - Scaling can be based on message queue length or custom metrics
-    - Can scale individual actors independently
+    - Can scale individual components independently
     - Scaling from edge devices to cloud is more uniform
 - Kubernetes often requires additional tools (like Horizontal Pod Autoscaler) for advanced scaling scenarios
 - wasmCloud's scaling is more integrated with its distributed actor model